FIN3027 : Art since 1945: Postwar to Pluralism

 Aims

-The course aims to provide students with an understanding of major developments in Western European and American art from the end of World War II to the counter-cultural and protest events centred on Paris in 1968.
-Students will investigate the impact of events, ideologies and philosophies, as well as shifts in artistic practice.
-Students will develop an understanding of key works, movements, theories and ideas including Abstract Expressionism, Pop Art, Art Brut, Nouveau Realisme, The Independent Group, Happenings and the work of artists such as Joseph Beuys.
-During their study of these, students will enhance their critical and art historical tools to analyse formative influences on the shift from modernist to postmodernist forms of art during the period.
+The module aims to provide students with an understanding of major developments in art in Western Europe, the U.S. and Latin America from the end of World War II to the emergence of pluralism at the turn of the 1970s.
+Students will investigate the impact of historical events and theories, as well as shifts in artistic practice.
+Students will develop an understanding of key works, theories and debates including Abstract Expressionism, Art Informel, Nouveau Réalisme, Happenings, Seriality and ‘Dematerialization.’
+During their study, students will enhance their critical and art historical tools to analyse formative influences on the shift from modernist to postmodernist forms of art during the period.

 Outline Of Syllabus

-After establishing the core historical, political and cultural context for the module, the lectures cover topics such as: Abstract expressionism and Modernist criticism; Art in Post War Paris; The Independent Group and British Pop Art; Bacon & Auerbach; Rauschenberg & Johns; American Pop Art; Happenings, Environments & Happenings; De-Aestheticization & Anti-Form.
-The lecture programme is flexible in accommodating and giving particular emphasis to elements of the syllabus covered by national or local exhibitions.
+Alongside the establishment of core historical, political and cultural context for the module, the lectures cover topics such as: Abstract Expressionism; Art in Post War Paris; Debates on ‘High’ and ‘Low’ culture; The Neo-Avant-Garde; The Object; Happenings, Seriality and ‘Dematerialization.’
+The lecture programme is flexible in accommodating diversity of material and in giving emphasis to elements of the syllabus covered by national or local exhibitions.

-The seminar programme complements the contextual framework offered by the lectures through discussion of key texts, which consist mostly of mostly primary critical texts from the period.
+The seminar programme complements the contextual framework offered by the lectures through discussion of key texts, which consist of primary critical texts from the period and important art-historical texts.
 Students are expected to develop close visual analysis of artworks, supported by reference to critical and theoretical texts.

 Teaching Methods